 We’re delighted to announce that Vanessa Echeverria has graduated from our Learning Analytics Doctoral Program!
 She submitted a thesis that required just a few typographical fixes, earning the praise of her international examiners.

 Co-supervised by Roberto Martinez-Maldonado and Simon Buckingham Shum, and working closely with UTS Faculty of Health academics, her research broke new ground with the development of multimodal analytics to provide visual feedback to teams of nurses in the simulation wards.
 You can read the news stories about her work over the last four years, the papers on her website, and of course, the thesis is now published by UTS (see below).
+We wish her every success in her future career!

 Truly the tweet that every doctoral researcher dreams of posting!…